COS301-SE-2020/SCUBAMATE/README.md

         <br>
         - I created the Lambda function that adds a user's dive log to the database.
 The function receives the user's current access token and verifies it.
 Only if the token is valid will the dive log data be committed.
         <br>
-        - I connected this diveLog Lambda function to APIGateway and configured the POST request in such a way that all the requeste that the API receives are in the correct format.
+        - I connected this diveLog Lambda function to API Gateway and configured the POST request in such a way that all the requests that the API receives are in the correct format.
         <br>
         - Another Lambda function that I implemented was the retrieving of dive logs from a specific user.
-This function only expects an access token that is fisrt verified and returns the user's list of dives.
+This function only expects an access token that is first verified and returns the user's list of dives.
         <br>
-        - This diveLogHistory Lambda function was also connected to APIGateway and configured accordingly.
+        - This diveLogHistory Lambda function was also connected to API Gateway and configured accordingly.
         <br>
     </details>